odoo/documentation/content/developer/reference/user_interface/view_architectures.rst

    The filters to apply to the completion results for fields that allow for auto-completion (e.g., :class:`~odoo.fields.Many2one`).

-   It can contain user-provided values, which are available under the `self` variable.

    :requirement: Optional
    :type: :ref:`Python expression <reference/view_architectures/python_expression>`
    :default: `[]`